Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Heat

-Malcolm Brogdon and his Boston Celtics teammates take on the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+The Boston Celtics, Malcolm Brogdon included, hit the court versus the Miami Heat at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Let's look at Brogdon's prop bets, and some stats and trends to help you select good wagers.
+Let's break down the prop bets available for Brogdon, using stats and trends to make good predictions.

 Malcolm Brogdon Prop Bets vs. the Heat